lukebrc/KeyInfrastructure/frontend/README.md

 ### Cursor IDE

-The project includes AI rules in `.cursor/rules/` directory that help Cursor IDE understand the project structure and provide better code suggestions.
+The project includes AI rules in `.cursor/rules/` directory that help Cursor IDE understand the project structure and provide better code suggestions, including frontend-specific guidelines for Astro, React, and Tailwind CSS.

 ### GitHub Copilot